California eBikes and Illegal Bike Modifications

 Bicycle accident law is put in place to prevent bicycle accident injuries.
 In the state of California, there are strict regulations regarding legal bicycle alterations and modifications.
-Since the law differs from state to state and the bicycle accident attorneys at West Coast Trial Lawyers are here to help you iron out the specifics of your case.
+Since the law differs from state to state, our bicycle accident attorneys at West Coast Trial Lawyers are here to help you with your case.

 Generally, California allows modifications to bicycles unless the changes involve some sort of power source.
-California bicycle accident law takes the size and type of motor into consideration before deciding whether a vehicle is legal or not.
+To determine whether a bike is legal or not, the size and type of motor will be inspected.
 Naturally, these standard bikes are legal unless altered with a motor or engine:

 eBikes are defined as a “bicycle that can be run on electric power as well as by pedaling.”
 Since eBikes are virtually new adaptations, California bicycle accident law has divided the regulations into three classifications.
 AB 1096 is the law that defines each eBike classification, while prohibiting any motor that has more than 750 watts.

 Class 1 eBike.
 Has the lowest speed of all the pedal-assisted electric bikes.
 These types of bikes stop their engines around 20 mph and only give support when the pedals are in motion.
 Class 1 eBikes are allowed everywhere that a traditional bike is allowed.

 Class 2 eBike.
 Are also low speed bicycles, but include “throttle-assistance,” which refers to the electrical turn of the pedals without the help of the rider.
 The electric motor will stop the surge when the bike reaches 20 mph.
 You can also ride this bike anywhere you can ride a non-motorized bike.